-Fusion.js is similar to create-react-app in the sense that it provides a Webpack/Babel setup, but in addition to that, it provides higher level tools like server-side rendering, more powerful code splitting and fully integrated hot reloading.
-Fusion.js also provides a modern HTTP server API (through Koa) and a universal code environment.
+Fusion.js provides higher level tools like server-side rendering, more powerful code splitting and fully-integrated hot module reloading.
+Fusion.js also provides a modern HTTP server API through Koa.js middleware and a universal plugin system.

-Because Fusion.js provides the compilation pipeline, as well as both the server and browser environments, it has the potential to automatically apply several optimizations that would otherwise need to be done manually for every application.
+Because Fusion.js provides the compilation pipeline, as well as both the server and browser environments, it can automatically apply several optimizations that would otherwise need to be done manually for every application.

-Next.js is a framework developed by Zeit.co designed for building server-rendered React applications.
+Next.js is a framework developed by Zeit.co for building server-rendered React applications.